sigilante/blackjack/README.md

 A [NockApp](https://github.com/nockchain/nockchain) blackjack game demonstrating NockApp application design principles.

-**Status**:  In active development.
+**Status**:  In active development as a demo.
 The main gameplay is functional.
 Nockchain integration is under way, based on the `tx_driver` release in Nockchain's main repo.

 ![](./img/header.png)